aws-samples/migrating-from-aws-app-mesh-to-amazon-vpc-lattice/ecs/appmesh-lattice-onboarding-files/appmesh-integration-readme.md

 ## Prerequisites

-- Amazon ECS with EC2 instances and two essential IAM roles: a Task Role for application-specific permissions and a Task Execution Role.
-The Task Execution Role requires specific permissions to securely retrieve database credentials from AWS Systems Manager Parameter Store through the ssm:GetParameters action.
-For detailed instructions on setting up an ECS cluster, refer to the [AWS ECS Cluster Creation Guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-ec2-cluster-console-v2.html)
+- Amazon ECS with EC2 instances and two essential IAM roles: a Task Role for application-specific permissions and a Task Execution Role for permissions to execute a task, e.g. securely retrieve database credentials from AWS Systems Manager Parameter Store, write task launch logs to CloudWatch. etc. For detailed instructions on setting up an ECS cluster, refer to the [AWS ECS Cluster Creation Guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-ec2-cluster-console-v2.html)
+- Ensure the Task Role has at least the AWS Managed Policy `CloudWatchFullAccessV2` attached
+- Ensure the Task Execution Role has at least the AWS Managed Policies `AmazonECSTaskExecutionRolePolicy`, `AmazonSSMReadOnlyAccess`, and `CloudWatchLogsFullAccess` attached
 - Verify that your ECS tasks can establish a connection to the Aurora Serverless PostgreSQL database.
 Review the database's security group settings and, if necessary, add an inbound rule that allows traffic on port 5432 (PostgreSQL's default port) from the ECS cluster's private subnet CIDR range.
 - Ensure your environment has a pre-configured AWS App Mesh named "inventory-mesh" with external traffic enabled, and an AWS Cloud Map namespace configured as "inventory-mesh.local" for service discovery.